16-09-01: Summary Of Essay Nine Part One -- Dialectics And Substitutionism

 Indeed, it will be shown that such concepts lie way beyond the experience that any human being could conceivably have -- and that includes dialecticians themselves.

-Even worse, it will be maintained that not only does DM put workers off Marxism (because it is incomprehensible), it exacerbates sectarianism and helps foment the many splits we have witnessed in the revolutionary movement almost since its inception, encouraging a climate of unreasonableness and systematic personal and organisational corruption in and between Marxist parties.
+Even worse, it will be maintained that not only does DM put workers off Marxism (because it is incomprehensible), it exacerbates sectarianism and helps foment the many splits we have witnessed in the revolutionary movement almost since its inception, encouraging a climate of unreasonableness and systematic personal and organisational corruption in and between Marxist parties and individuals.

-Furthermore, it will also be shown that, despite claims to the contrary, revolutionaries themselves can't possibly employ -- or have employed -- DM-concepts in their day-to-day activity, or even during revolutionary upheavals (such as 1917).
+Furthermore, it will also be shown that, despite claims to the contrary, revolutionaries themselves can't possibly employ -- or have employed -- DM-concepts in their day-to-day activity -- and specifically, not even during revolutionary upheavals (such as 1917).
 [On that, see here.]

 [Substantiating these allegations will form much of Essay Nine Part Two and Essay Twelve, summarised here.]

-Furthermore, it will also be argued that one of the more important side-effects of the importation of this alien-class theory into Marxism is that it saddles workers with a passive ideology, which makes them the objects of theory and not the subjects of history.
-In connection with this it will be maintained that DM encourages workers to adopt a servile notion of themselves as the playthings of mysterious metaphysical forces that neither they nor anyone else is capable of understanding -- or ever will, or ever could understand --, but which they find they have to accept because it forms an integral part of a philosophical tradition they had no part in building.
+Furthermore, it will also be argued that one of the more important side-effects resulting from the importation of this alien-class theory into Marxism is that it saddles workers with a passive ideology, which makes them the objects of theory and not the subjects of history.
+In connection with this it will be maintained that DM encourages workers to adopt a servile notion of themselves as the playthings of mysterious metaphysical forces that neither they nor anyone else is capable of understanding -- or ever will, or ever could comprehend --, but which they find they have to accept because DM forms an integral part of a philosophical tradition they had no part in building.

 Indeed, it is the self-activity of workers that Dialectical Marxists have helped turn on its head, not Hegel.